 What Happens Next

-You will receive an email acknowledgement of your Letter of Inquiry or Funding Application within a few days of receipt.
-Applicants may or may not be contacted for follow up information or interviews.
-Based on all the applications received, Rose Foundation will then recommend a Project List to the Central Valley Regional Water Quality Control Board.
+A screening process for the letters of inquiry will take place, applicants may or may not be contacted for follow up information.
+Subsequently, based on the invited applications received Rose Foundation will then recommend a Project List to the Central Valley Regional Water Quality Control Board.
 At its discretion, the Water Board may accept some, or all, of the projects on the Project List.
 Once the final Project List is determined by the CVRWQCB, these projects become eligible for SEP funding.
 The CVRWQCB will make it’s final eligibility decision in 2018.
 And, please remember that even if chosen for the 2018 Project List, there is no guarantee that projects on this SEP list will be funded, and there is no deadline for when actual funding decisions will be announced.
 It is anticipated that funding decisions will be announced on a rolling basis throughout the year as SEP funds become available.

 FOR MORE INFORMATION